 Square root and Cube roots are one of the most important topics in Maths, especially for class 8 students.
 To find the square root of any number we need to find a number which when multiplied twice by itself gives the original number.
-It is denoted by the symbol ‘√’.
-For example: √4 = √(2 × 2) = 2.
-Similarly, to find the cube root of any number we need to find a number which when multiplied three times by itself gives the original number.
-For example, ∛27 = ∛(3 × 3 × 3) = 3.

-Square Root and Cube Root Table

-Square root and Cube roots are one of the most important topics in Maths, especially for class 8 students.
-To find the square root of any number we need to find a number which when multiplied twice by itself gives the original number.
 Similarly, to find the cube root of any number we need to find a number which when multiplied three times by itself gives the original number.

 Square Root and Cube Root Table